 Dear Colleagues, Supporters and Friends:

-In thinking about global health care, in our program entitled Project My Heart Your Heart, we are trying to make pacemaker recycling a reality in the world, hoping to extend pacemaking care to patients in low income countries who otherwise would die from lack of a pacemaker.
+In thinking about global health care, in our program entitled Project My Heart Your Heart, we are trying to make pacemaker recycling a reality in the world, hoping to extend pacemaker care to patients in low income countries who otherwise would die from lack of a pacemaker.
 It is also appropriate that the University of Michigan would take a leadership role in community health.
-Through Project Healthy Schools, our team is now trying to fight the ravages of childhood obesity in 100 middle schools and 2 high schools through out Michigan and in other states as well.
+Through Project Healthy Schools, our team is now trying to fight the ravages of childhood obesity in 140 schools throughout Michigan and in other states as well.
 Our work to study and improve quality of care has led to significant changes in the way that we manage acute coronary care and heart failure both in our center, and in the state.
 This is especially true for the management of anticoagulation through our joint project with Blue Cross Blue Shield of Michigan.
 This project is improving health of patients in Michigan, the U.S. and across the world.

 The impact of our research is great.
 Equally important is the impact MCORRP has had on education.
 We have given the opportunity to participate in clinical research to numerous medical students, residents, fellows and junior faculty.
 MCORRP provides a research home for developing outcome scientists interested in a variety of conditions and procedures.
-Equally important is our summer internship program, which in our most recent iteration served 35 students from 15 different universities to spend a summer with us learning about health care, immersed in a clinical research project, partnering with World Medical Relief in Detroit to deliver used medical supplies to needy nations, and experiencing a variety of shadowing experiences to help them discern whether a health care profession is the right choice for them.
-Through the years, we have touched more than a 200 students who have gone on to medical school, nursing programs, public health degrees and other health related fields.
+We also highly value our summer internship program, which in our most recent iteration served 27 students from 15 different universities to spend a summer with us learning about health care, immerse in a clinical research project, partner with World Medical Relief in Detroit to deliver used medical supplies to needy nations, and experience a variety of shadowing experiences to help them discern whether a health care profession is the right choice for them.
+Through the years, we have touched more than 450 students who have gone on to medical school, nursing programs, public health degrees and other health related fields.

 Kim A. Eagle, M.D.